I’d just hung the deer by its neck on the swingset for skinning and butchering when..... "Oh Hum-BERTO! Puh-LEAZE!"

-"That’s not the point.”
+"That’s not the point."
 Then I turned to my multi-earinged (but mercifully, still untattooed) daughter..."Tell me Monica.
 What philosophers are they teaching you about up there?
-Joy Behar or Nancy Pelosi?”
+Kim Kardashian or Whoopie Goldberg?"

-"Heaven help us!”
-I shrieked, then opened the book and read: "Man’s being consisted first of being a hunter.”
+"Heaven help us!"
+I shrieked, then opened the book and read: "Man’s being consisted first of being a hunter."
 I looked up with a Jack Nicholson-type leer.
 "Hear that folks.
-That’s not some editorialist at the NRA or Ducks Unlimited.
-That’s the man who wrote Revolt of the Masses—I don’t suppose they’ve assigned that for Philosophy class, huh, Monica?”
+That’s the man who wrote Revolt of the Masses—I don’t suppose they’ve assigned that for Philosophy class, huh, Monica?"

 "Silence!
 Before I puke!
 Now back to Ortega: If we imagine our species to have disappeared in the Paleolithic era the word man" would lack meaning.
 We would have to call him hunter."